laninsky/from_SNPs_to_fasta/README.md

 NB: Note the differences between this file and the one used in the Phase_hybrid_from_next_gen pipeline, if you are familiar with that pipeline

 #To run the script
-bash phasing_everyone.sh
+bash phase_everyone.sh

 #Is the script running successfully?
-The first few steps of phasing_everyone.sh are bash/R so it might not look like it is doing much using top/htop.
+The first few steps of phase_everyone are bash/R so it might not look like it is doing much using top/htop.
 To confirm it is actually running, check your directory: files corresponding to your sample names should be growing in size as the scripts syphon off the samples into them.
 After these first steps, you should see bwa/java running through top/htop.

 #Coming from pyRAD
 Your .loci file can be turned in a folder of fasta alignments using the scripts at: https://github.com/laninsky/Phase_hybrid_from_next_gen/tree/master/helper_scripts